 For more expert advice on teaching teenagers from Joan Saslow and Allen Ascher, don’t forget to visit the OUP ELT global blog regularly.
 Their next blog on how to keep teenage learners interested in grammar will be available here from September 27th .

 To communicate with the authors directly, you can also take part in their interactive webinars:

 Teaching vocabulary to teens in the foreign language setting

 Friday, October 11, 2013: 2pm-3pm or 6pm-7pm BST.
 Watch a recording here.

 Teaching grammar to teens in the foreign language setting

-Text and illustration examples in this article are from Teen2Teen Two, a Secondary course for Brazil, by Joan Saslow and Allen Ascher.
+Text and illustration examples in this article are from Teen2Teen Two, a Secondary course for teens, by Joan Saslow and Allen Ascher.